kartabyakrishna/Data-Science-Engineering/6th-Semester/PP-Lab/Week03/Week03.md

 Process exited after 0.1528 seconds with return value 0 Press any key to continue . . .
 ```
+### Program Explanation:

+#### **Objective:**
+The program aims to perform matrix manipulation on a 5x5 matrix A and produce a resultant matrix B with specific properties.
+It uses OpenMP to parallelize the matrix manipulation process.

+#### **Matrix Manipulation Function: `matrix_manipulation`**
+- The function takes two matrices, A and B, as input.
+- It uses OpenMP parallelism with `#pragma omp parallel for` to parallelize the outer loop, distributing the workload among multiple threads.
+- For each row `i` in the matrices, it processes each element in the row based on the following conditions:
+  - If the element is on the principal diagonal (i == j), it sets the corresponding element in B to 0.
+  - If the element is below the principal diagonal (i < j), it replaces it with the minimum value of the row in matrix A with the same row number.
+  - If the element is above the principal diagonal (i > j), it replaces it with the maximum value of the row in matrix A with the same row number.

+#### **Main Function:**
+- Initializes matrix A with random values.
+- Calls the `matrix_manipulation` function to compute matrix B based on the specified rules.
+- Prints both matrices A and B for verification.

+#### **Parallelism:**
+- The code employs parallelism in the `matrix_manipulation` function using OpenMP directives.
+The parallelization is achieved by distributing the iterations of the outer loop among available threads.

+### **Conclusion:**
+The program demonstrates the parallelization of matrix manipulation operations using OpenMP.
+It sets principal diagonal elements of matrix B to 0 and replaces each element based on conditions involving the minimum and maximum values of rows in matrix A. Parallelizing such matrix operations can lead to performance improvements, especially when dealing with larger matrices, by leveraging multiple threads for concurrent computation.
+The output matrices A and B are then printed for verification.

+#
 ## Q4: Write a parallel program using OpenMP that reads a matrix of size MxN and produce an output matrix B of same size such that it replaces all the non-border elements of A with its equivalent 1’s complement and remaining elements same as matrix A. Also produce a matrix D as shown below.
 ## Example:
 | **A** |     |     |     |